WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 # Intro To Front End

+## 2022 01 29 | JS Loops
+Completed the Ex in Loops.
+This included While, Do While, For i, Breaks and Continue.
+The final Ex was a fun Do While loop to conclude if all the ice cream cones were sold (or if you could sell them based on the order number).
+Each Ex required their own JS file.
+These are in the js folder.
+I tied them all into the loops.html and commented-out the link so there weren't a mess of console logs.
+Possible Issue:  I kept going past the zero trigger used to stop the do while loop in the last Ex.
+This could cause some problems in other projects.
+I need to figure out how to stop the loop prior to it actually going past zero.

+---

 ## 2022 01 28 | JS Conditionals
 Today, our classroom has a "day off."
 This was good since I needed to do some "family-life-maintenance."
 Still, I was able to complete the JS conditionals lesson and exercise.
 There is an "Introduction to Unit Tests" lesson and exercise that I will be starting as well.
 However, this will probably take a couple of days to complete since I've not done anything in this subject (unlike most of the intro JS stuff).